 Ropivacaine (By injection)

-Blocks pain by causing numbness or loss of feeling in an area of your body.
-Given before, during, or after surgery or childbirth, or at other times when pain needs to be controlled.
+Numbs an area of your body before, during, or after surgery or childbirth.
+Also used to relieve acute pain.
 This medicine is a local anesthetic.

 Naropin, Naropin Novaplus, PremierPro Rx NaropinThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not be given this receive it if you had an allergic reaction to ropivacaine or similar medicines.